On large-scale wind-drift ocean currents: An asymptotic approach in spherical coordinates: Introduction

 \section{Introduction}

-Physical oceanography is the fascinating field that studies the physical processes driving ocean motion.
-In its modern form, its roots trace back to the pioneering work of \citet{Ekm05}, in which he determined the role of Earth's rotation in explaining the observation---made by Nansen during his celebrated \emph{Fram} Arctic expedition of 1893--1896 (see \citet{Nan97} for his own accounts of the voyage)---that steady wind-driven ocean currents are deflected to the right of the prevailing wind direction in the northern hemisphere.
-This deflection is due to the momentum balance between the Coriolis acceleration acting on the upper ocean layers and the frictional forces generated by the turbulent stress exerted by the wind.
-Subsequently to Ekman's contribution, the advent of more sophisticated measuring instruments and the development of the theoretical framework now known as geophysical fluid dynamics (for which we refer to the monographs by \citet{Gil82}, \citet{Pedlosky} and \citet{Vallis}) have led to the establishment of physical oceanography as a lively and independent discipline that investigates a remarkably broad range of phenomena.
-However, the extensive knowledge and well-established techniques of classical fluid mechanics appear to have been overshadowed in recent years, with greater emphasis being placed on data analysis and numerical methods.
-Needless to say, data are invaluable to validate new ideas and theories, and sometimes the interpretation of available measurements reveals significant correlations, uncovers hidden patterns, or highlights unexpected phenomena---a notable example being the discovery of the Equatorial Undercurrent by \citet{Cro53} through the analysis of subsurface ocean flow data near the Pacific Equator.
-Nevertheless, we believe that the careful and systematic (asymptotic) analysis of the governing equations may provide meaningful insights that not only complement empirical findings, but also deepen our fundamental understanding of the underlying mechanisms driving such complex phenomena.
+One of the classical problems in physical oceanography concerns the effects of wind forcing on the ocean.
+Its roots trace back to the pioneering work of \citet{Ekm05}, who identified the crucial role of Earth's rotation in explaining the observation made by Nansen during the \emph{Fram} Arctic expedition of 1893--1896 (see \citet{Nan97} for his own account of the voyage): Steady wind-driven ocean currents are deflected to the right of the prevailing wind direction in the Northern Hemisphere.
+This deflection arises from the momentum balance between the Coriolis acceleration acting on the upper ocean layers and the frictional forces generated by the turbulent stress exerted by the wind.

-The purpose of this paper is to provide a framework for the most classical problem of physical oceanography, namely the effects of a wind blowing on the surface of the ocean (the very problem investigated by \citet{Ekm05}), which should be both mathematically rigorous and physically sound.
-As one may reasonably expect, the action of the wind is inconsequential at great depths, hence to obtain physically relevant qualitative results it suffices to focus on the upper ocean---the layer of sea water located between the surface of the ocean and the thermocline, with depths of the order of $50\,\mathrm{m}$ and rarely exceeding $100\,\mathrm{m}$, where the most complex ocean dynamics takes place.
-Upper ocean currents typically consist of a superposition of surface waves, wind-driven (Ekman) flows, and tidal and pressure-driven (geostrophic) fluid motion.
-The sub-layer of the upper ocean where the Ekman flows take place is called the \emph{Ekman layer}.